skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 It takes the better part of a day to move the army through the ruined city, and another day of travel to reach Fort Bolland.
 There they find Mordan's forces swarming around the city, climbing up the walls any trying to overwhelm the defenders.
-The Alidian / Dwarven alliance comes down on the rear of the undead mass, acting as the hammer to the city's anvil.
+The Alidian / dwarven alliance comes down on the rear of the undead mass, acting as the hammer to the city's anvil.
 At last they get a look at the forces that have been troubling Mordan's rear flank.
 They are elves!
 It's Sagemaster!